-"Liberty means responsibility.
+Using Quotations "Liberty means responsibility.
 That is why most men dread it."
 Explain to students that the price of liberty is "eternal vigilance."
 Guarding our liberty means behaving in a responsible way.
 Have students discuss ways in which they take responsibility for protecting liberty.

-Explain to students that many organizations rely on volunteers.
+Addressing Multiple Learning Styles Explain to students that many organizations rely on volunteers.
 Find out if your school offers credit for volunteering and which organizations in your community use student volunteers.
 Inform students of these opportunities.

-Have students write about what they have learned regarding the responsibilities that come with being a citizen.
+Writing in Your Journal Have students write about what they have learned regarding the responsibilities that come with being a citizen.
 Discuss how students feel about these responsibilities.
+Using Technology Explain to students that voting effects change and that organizing voting blocs is an effective way to collect votes.
+Divide the class into groups.
+Have each group concentrate on a voting bloc (e.g., seniors, minorities, youth, etc.).
+Each group should conduct research (e.g., internet, library, telephone group to register and vote.

+Have each group create and present a campaign to motivate its bloc to the class.

+interviews, and so on) to find out what concerns these groups have and how to best motivate each

+Homework \

 Have students write a law concerning a behavior that they find annoying.
 The law should change that behavior but cannot infringe on individual rights.
 Have students present their new "laws" to the class.
+Additional Resources